 Network teams have a lot on their plate.
 No one’s disputing that.
 Today, network admins are provided with a wide range of network management tools that can make their job just a bit easier.
 That said, it’s not as easy as just picking out a solution and crossing your fingers in hopes that it works for any given network environment.

 These configuration tools can be finicky and don’t universally apply to all organizations.
-Choosing the right network configuration tool—and implementing it correctly—is absolutely critical.
+Choosing the right network configuration manager—and implementing it correctly—is absolutely critical.

 What is a Network Configuration Management Tool?

 This is as good a place to start as any: Network configuration management is the process by which network admins keep track of status and configuration of individual components of a computer network.
 During network repair, modification, expansion, or upgrading, network admins look to the network configuration management database to find the right next step.
 This information database stores the locations and network addresses of each network device as well as data regarding the settings, programs, and updates on the organization’s computers.
 With network configuration management tools, businesses can drastically cut down on network down-time and can offer network administrators insights into which changes are being made to the network.
 Furthermore, network configuration managers are able to cut down on configuration errors, optimize network security, and streamline maintenance and repair processes.

 What Network Administrators Should Consider:

 While automation is making its way into enterprise IT environments, humans are still a key part of the configuration process.
 Developing a process for automated configuration changes requires IT teams to develop and implement a highly detailed set of instructions for the system.